 Community-Informed Practice for Health & Well-being

-For example practice with Indigenous communities, the settlement sector, the LGBTQ2S+ community, and the disability community.
+This specialization focuses on a more holistic approach to mental health.
+You'll learn theory while developing your skills and better informing your practice working with a variety of groups and communities that could include: Indigenous communities, the settlement sector, the LGBTQ2S+ community, the disability community, those affected by disaster, and more.
 The courses will also inform social workers involved in community and policy development.

 Dr. Rick Enns, PhD